 Arts in the Triangle region play a significant role in enhancing quality of life.
 Vibrant arts and cultural organizations help attract and retain talent, provide a magnet for cultural tourism, educate students for the 21st century, and contribute the economy.
 Strengthening the stability of the nonprofit arts sector is key to enhancing the vitality of our growing region.

-Over the past three years the Triangle Community Foundation has partnered with the North Carolina Arts Council to provide a capacity building initiative for arts organizations located in the four-county region of the Triangle.
+Over the past four years the Triangle Community Foundation has partnered with the North Carolina Arts Council to provide a capacity building initiative for arts organizations located in the four-county region of the Triangle.
 The content and structure of the initiative is based on the work developed by ARTS Action Research (AAR) for the North Carolina Arts Council’s statewide New Realities Program and other consortium programs in the U.S. and Canada.
 It is designed to provide a cohort of small to mid-size arts organizations in the Triangle with the concepts and effective tools necessary for appropriate growth and sustainability.

 Who May Apply

 Arts organizations in Chatham, Durham, Orange, and Wake counties are eligible to apply.
 Priority will be given to organizations with budgets between $100,000 and $1,000,000 in annual expenses for the most recently completed fiscal year, along with capacity to participate in a regional dialogue on the arts.

 Grant awards will be made by the Triangle Community Foundation.
 Applicants must qualify as tax-exempt under section 501(c)(3) of the Internal Revenue Code or be classified as a government agency.
 They must also meet the Triangle Community Foundation’s non-discrimination policy: